Seth Doege: Professional career

-Atlanta Falcons

-Doege went undrafted in the 2013 NFL Draft, but shortly after the draft, signed a free agent contract with the Atlanta Falcons.
+Doege went undrafted in the 2013 NFL draft, but shortly after the draft, signed a free agent contract with the Atlanta Falcons.
 He was waived on August 25, 2013, but was signed to the practice squad.

-Saskatchewan Roughriders

 In 2014, Doege was signed by the Canadian Football League's Saskatchewan Roughriders.
 On October 3, 2014, he made his first professional start.
 He appeared in four games for the Roughriders in the 2014 season; completing 14 of 31 pass attempts for 150 yards, with no touchdowns and five interceptions.
 He was released by the Roughriders on April 24, 2015.

 Coaching

 Following his release from the CFL, Doege was hired on as a graduate assistant for head coach Mike Jinks with Bowling Green.
 In 2019, he joined Jinks at USC as an offensive quality-control analyst.

 In 2022, he was hired as an offensive analyst at Ole Miss, by former USC head coach Lane Kiffin.

+On December 5, 2023, he was announced as offensive coordinator and quarterbacks coach at Marshall University.

 Personal life

-Doege's younger brother Jarret is a quarterback at Troy.
+Doege's younger brother Jarret is a quarterback for the Edmonton Elks.